ordinaryerotic/AnAmericanMarriage/README.md

 # AnAmericanMarriage

-Erotic vignettes of two entangled peasants at the end of an empire.
+Erotic vignettes of entangled peasants at the end of an empire.